DataDog/dd-py-tracing-workshop/README.md

 ```
 Now, when our slow route gets hit, it dumps some helpful debug information to the log.

-## Step 3 - Drill Down
+## Step 3 - Drill Down into subfunctions

 The information about our bad route is still rather one-dimensional.
 The pair route does some fairly
 complex things and i'm still not entirely sure _where_ it spends its time.

-Let me use the timing context manager we saw earlier to drill down further.
+Let me use the timing context manager to drill down further.
 ```
 @app.route('/pair/beer')
 @timing_decorator